UMKC-Law/DataSharingAgreement/glossary.md

 </dd>

 <dt><b>Metadata</b></dt>
 <dd>Data that describes other data.
-Meta is a prefix that in most information technology usages means ""an underlying definition or description.""†Metadata†summarizes basic information about data, which can make finding and working with particular instances of data easier.",whatis.techtarget.com/definition/metadata
+Meta is a prefix that in most information technology usages means ""an underlying definition or description.""¬†Metadata¬†summarizes basic information about data, which can make finding and working with particular instances of data easier.",whatis.techtarget.com/definition/metadata
 </dd>

 <dt><b>Mobile Device</b></dt>